joshsohn/coml-hardware/src/snap/README.md

 Snap Autopilot
 ==============

 `snap` is a customizable flight stack for multirotors equipped with one of Qualcomm's Snapdragon Flight board ([original](https://docs.px4.io/v1.9.0/en/flight_controller/snapdragon_flight.html) or [Pro](https://developer.qualcomm.com/hardware/qualcomm-flight-pro)).
 The position, velocity, attitude, and IMU biases are estimated by fusing propogated IMU measurments with an external measurement (e.g., mocap, VIO, etc.) via an observer.
-Attitude control is achieved with a quaternion-based controller. `snap` uses [`libsnap_io`](https://gitlab.com/mit-acl/fsw/snap-stack/snapio/libsnap_io) via the [`snap_ipc`](https://gitlab.com/mit-acl/fsw/snap-stack/snapio/snap_ipc) shared library to enable communication with hardware, including the IMU and PWM ESCs.
+Attitude control is achieved with a quaternion-based controller. `snap` uses the [`esc_interface`](https://gitlab.com/mit-acl/fsw/snap-stack/esc_interface) shared library that enables the Snapdragon to interface with many commerically available ESCs via PWM.

 ## Getting Started